hubertik1/arbitragenius-site/README.md

 # ArbitraGenius Site

-This React application provides informational pages for three calculators: Bonus Optimizer, Arbitrage Calculator, and Margin Checker.
+This React application provides informational pages for three calculators: Bonus Optimizer, Arbitrage Calculator, and Margin Monitor.
 It was bootstrapped with Create React App.

 ## Development